JetBrains/compose-multiplatform/tutorials/Swing_Integration/README.md

 <img alt="IntegrationWithSwing" src="screenshot.png" height="781" />

-## Adding a Swing component to Compose for Desktop composition using SwingPanel
+## Adding a Swing component to Compose Multiplatform composition using SwingPanel

 SwingPanel lets you create a UI using Swing in a Compose-based UI.
 To achieve this you need to create Swing `JComponent` in the `factory` parameter of `SwingPanel`.